-- View Long-Term Care as an option, as it can help pay for the high cost of care when you need assistance with the activities of daily living.
+- Consider long-term care insurance as an option.
+It can help pay for the high cost of care when you need assistance with the activities of daily living.
 This could be the result of an illness, a disability, or aging.

 - Explore ScholarShare, California's tax advantaged 529 college savings plan.
 Starting a college savings plan early is one way to reduce or eliminate the need for student loans.